-OLED (organic light emitting diode) and AMOLED (active-matrix organic light-emitting diode) displays are common in smartphones, and with certain smartwatches as well.
-These displays don’t require a backlight to illuminate them, and that allows them to produce deeper blacks and higher contrast ratios.
-They also carry the additional benefits of being thinner with lower power consumption than other types of smartwatch displays.
-One difference between them is that OLED screens can come in single or full colour variants, whereas AMOLED screens are always available in full colour.
+OLED (organic light emitting diode) and AMOLED (active-matrix organic light-emitting diode) displays are common in smartphones, and make up the glass on many smartwatches as well.
+These displays produce deeper blacks and higher contrast ratios, with the added benefit of being thinner with lower power consumption than other types of smartwatch displays.
+One difference between them is that OLED screens can come in single or full-colour variants, whereas AMOLED screens are always available in full colour.

 Black and white

-You can keep it basic by only seeing a portion of an incoming message, or see it in its entirety—all without touching your phone.
-If you prefer to maintain a greater level of privacy, you could have notifications alert you without showing anything, or keep them quiet altogether for a certain period of time.
+If you prefer to maintain some privacy, you could have notifications alert you without showing anything, or keep them quiet altogether for a certain period of time.
 You can also decide whether you want the watch to beep or vibrate, depending on your preference.

-Smartwatches with built-in speakers may offer the option to make and receive calls directly without having to pick up the phone itself.
-The watch would have to be within Bluetooth range when paired with your phone, or have its own LTE data connection to enable that.
+Smartwatches with built-in speakers may offer the option to make and receive calls directly without having to pick up the phone.
+So long as the watch is within Bluetooth range when paired with your phone, or has its own cellular data connection, it’s an easy task.

 You may have the option to store your own music on your watch’s internal memory for playback without a data or Wi-Fi connection.
 In some cases, you can pair Bluetooth headphones directly with the smartwatch and listen to music without the phone.
 There may also be tighter integration or support for popular music streaming services that let you control music playing on your phone through your watch.

-Have you ever used your phone to pay for something at a point-of-sale in a store or restaurant?
-Some smartwatches will let you do that straight from your wrist, provided your watch and bank support that feature.
+Have you ever used your phone to pay for something at a store or restaurant?
+Some smartwatches will let you do that straight from your wrist, provided your watch, bank, or credit card company support that feature.